 You have to foresee a smaller bag (best backpack) that you will use during the days when you explore the places.
 It should be of a flexible material so that it can go inside your big backpack when necessary.

 It is good to have a travel-size umbrella with you in Norway.
 At this time of the year it often rains, despite that I didn’t need to use it even once.

 A hat that will keep your face away from the sun is an absolute must.
-The sun in Norway is very strong (despite that it doesn’t feel that way) and even I have heard that there is ozone hole there.
+The sun in Norway is very strong (despite that it doesn’t feel that way) and even I have heard that there is an ozone hole there.
 So, protect your skin as much as possible (use a sunscreen every day).

-The same goes for the sunglasses.
+The same goes for sunglasses.
 It is not for your stylish look (well, it is indeed) but for the well-being of your eyesight.
 As we spend long hours outdoors when we travel, often the sunburnt and sore eyes are the results of our wanderings.

 Leather jacket (light, body-fit shaped)

 I have a favourite black leather jacket that is my best friend in spring and autumn.
 It is light-weight and body-shaped and feels like a second skin.
 That’s why I take it on my trips.
 It doesn’t take space and keeps me warm and dry in bad weather but also gives my outfit more stylish, less touristy look.
 Here are some style ideas for classic and chic black leather jackets you may want to consider.

 Two weeks travel for a travel blogger is too long to travel without a computer.
 But I wanted to limit the weight of my backpack as much as possible.
 I don’t usually use a tablet but this time, it was very useful and helpful to have something that has a bigger screen than a smartphone and still is so small and sleek so it can be packed even in a small bag.
 Alternatively, you can get one of these enviously slim HP Envy laptops.
 I now have one and can tell you without it, my solo trip to Australia (as a blogger) would have been a nightmare.